 the customer network

-Whether internal or external, Network Penetration Testing is executed in the following phases, with the goal of exploiting discovered vulnerabilities:
+Whether internal or external, Network Penetration Testing is executed in four phases, with the goal of exploiting discovered vulnerabilities.
+Performing regular penetration tests will reveal emerging vulnerabilities against newly discovered threats.

 1. intelligence gathering

-In this phase we gain an understanding of the organization and its Internet footprint as well as any digital asset information.
+We gain an understanding of your organization and its Internet footprint as well as any digital asset information.

 - Social Media (Twitter, Facebook, blogs)